brunoaamello/RC-pCore1.8/README.md

 The assembler is available [here](https://github.com/brunoaamello/RC-pCore1.8_assembler/).

 The Article is available [here](https://github.com/brunoaamello/RC-pCore1.8/releases/download/v1.01/Mello_Bruno_Arantes_de_Achilles.pdf).
 It is in portuguese, but I am considering translating chapter 2.1 which contains the architecture.
 Tables and architecture images are mostly readable regardless.
-In Appendix B, there is some example of assembly code for the architecture.
+In Appendix B, there are some examples of assembly code for the architecture.
 I think the biggest highlight in this project was the study that I did on different types of adders in chapter 2.2.1.

 Esse é um processador de 8 bits.
 Foi feito para meu projeto de TCC no curso de Engenharia de Computação na Universidade de São Paulo (Campus São Carlos).